covid-19 relief efforts

 - We moved our SAT Prep programs online so that the 85 teens in our program don’t have to defer their dreams of college.

-- The Manny Cantor Center‘s art school and fitness center are live-streaming dozens of classes to members and we have created a “Virtual 14th Street Y” to keep members connected to each other and to the programs they love.
+- We created a “Virtual 14th Street Y” to keep members connected to each other and to the programs they love, and our art school and two fitness centers began offering dozens of online classes.

 - The 24-hour, in-patient services at our addiction recovery center have gone uninterrupted and our innovative peer navigators have made hundreds of community outreach calls virtually.